Jan Nolte

 Jan Nolte (born 30 December 1988) is a German politician.
 Born in Bremen, he represents Alternative for Germany (AfD).
 Jan Nolte has served as a member of the Bundestag from the state of Hesse since 2017.

 Life

-He became member of the bundestag after the 2017 German federal election.
+He became member of the Bundestag after the 2017 German federal election.
 He is a member of the defense committee.

-Nolte is married with the German-Russian right-wing activist Katrin Nolte (née Ziske).
+Nolte has regularly given interviews to Russian newspaper Izvestia.